 The North American MMS party on Voice is complete.
-Verizon now supports Google Voice MMS, Google software engineer Dylan Salisbury recently announced on +.
+Verizon now supports Voice MMS, software engineer Dylan Salisbury recently announced on +.
 Verizon’s Voice MMS hook-up follows an announcement in early October that included every other major North American carrier was supporting Voice MMS.
 (MMS is the technology that support sending multimedia images via text messages.)

-The impact on you at home: The new update means users can now use their Google Voice number on Hangouts with little difference from using a carrier-supplied number.
-That’s good news for anyone who relies on Hangouts and Google Voice.
-But it’s really not a huge deal if you’ve already moved your MMS activity to the massive crop of dedicated messaging apps out there such as BBM, Facebook Messenger, Line, Viber, and Whatsapp.
+The impact on you at home: The new update means users can now use their Voice number on Hangouts with little difference from using a carrier-supplied number.
+That’s good news for anyone who relies on Hangouts Voice.
+But it’s really not a huge deal if you’ve already moved your MMS activity to the massive crop of dedicated messaging apps out there such as BBM, Facebook Messenger, ne, Viber, atsapp.

-As with the announcement in October, Google Voice’s deep integration with Hangouts raises the question of how long Google Voice will stand on its own.
-In March, rumors suggested that Google planned on killing Voice as a standalone service and folding all of its functionality into Hangouts.
+As with the announcement in October, Voice’s deep integration with Hangouts raises the question of how long Voice will st on its own.
+In h, rumors suggested that planned on killing Voice as a stalone service folding all of its functionality into Hangouts.

-That has happened to a certain extent, but Google Voice still exists as a distinct and separate service with its own Android app and website.
-The fact that Google Voice is U.S. only while Hangouts is available around the globe may play into the long, slow merger of the two services.
+That has happened to a certain extent, but Voice still exists as a distinct separate service with its own Android app website.
+The fact that Voice is U.S. only while Hangouts is available around the globe may play into the long, slow merger of the two services.

 [via Android lice]